playfulprogramming/playfulprogramming/content/blog/draw-under-navbar-using-react-native/index.md

+---
+{
+	title: "Draw under the Android NavBar Using React Native",
+	description: "Android allows you to draw content under the navigation bar.
+It's a very cool effect and Google themselves suggest it for all new apps!
+Let's add that to our React Native apps",
+	published: '2020-04-16T05:12:03.284Z',
+	authors: ['crutchcorn'],
+	tags: ['android', 'react native'],
+	attached: [],
+	license: 'cc-by-nc-sa-4'
+}
+---

 While working on [my React Native mobile app]([https://g](https://github.com/crutchcorn/GitShark)itshark.dev), [the super-talented designer for the project](https://unicorn-utterances.com/unicorns/edpratti) raised an interesting question to me:

 > "Are we able to draw under the navigation bar and status bar?
 [Google officially recommends new apps to do so](https://youtu.be/Nf-fP2u9vjI).